 (CNN) — March is a grand time of year when you're Irish.
 Or when you're of Irish heritage.
 Or when you wish you were of Irish heritage.
 Or when you just claim you're Irish even though you're not.

-St. Patrick's Day, which is on Sunday, March 17, in 2019 draws out the Irish in plenty of people all over the world.
+St. Patrick's Day, which is on Tuesday, March 17, in 2020 easily draws out the Irish in plenty of people all over the world.

-And one of the best ways we celebrate this is with parades -- boisterous, green-colored, shamrock-festooned parades.
+And one of the best ways we celebrate this is with parades -- boisterous, green-colored, shamrock-festooned, music-blaring parades.

-What follows are 15 of the best St. Patrick's Day parades in destinations around the world, along with a short history of the saint himself and the holiday first:
+What follows are 14 of the best St. Patrick's Day parades in destinations around the world, along with a short history of the saint himself and the holiday first.